cosmos/cosmos-sdk/docs/architecture/adr-070-unordered-transactions.md

   m.txHashes[hash] = expire
 }

-// OnNewBlock send the latest block time to the background purge loop, which
+// OnNewBlock send the latest block time and height to the background purge loop,
-// should be called in ABCI Commit event. func (m *UnorderedTxManager) OnNewBlock(blockTime time.Time) {
+// which should be called in the Preblock method. func (m *UnorderedTxManager) OnNewBlock(blockTime time.Time) {
   m.blockCh <- blockTime
 }